 NLG boasts a lively variety of student-run committees that provide programming and pro bono and advocacy opportunities related to social justice causes and lawyering.
 Committees have included but are not limited to an Expungement Pro Bono Project, Immigration & Human Rights, Juvenile Justice & Youth Empowerment, Labor & Employment, and Prisoner Outreach.

-Temple Alternative Break (TAB) was formed to provide students with the opportunity to spend spring break performing service to a community in need.
-Since 2007, a group of Temple law students have traveled to New Orleans each year to assist with rebuilding efforts in the region.
+TAB was formed to provide students with the opportunity to spend spring break performing service to a community in need.
+In recent years, a group of Temple law students have traveled to New Orleans to assist with rebuilding efforts in the region.

 SDAS is a coalition of law students, housed at Temple University Beasley School of Law, working to stem the school-to-prison pipeline by advocating on behalf of students and parents at Philadelphia public and charter school disciplinary hearings.